EvgenyZhvansky/Interactive_CSMM/README.md

 System requirements:

 * MS Windows 10 with MATLAB R2019b installed,
-* Python >3.5 with requrements as in requirements.txt file.
+* Python >3.5 with requirements as in requirements.txt file.